 Joshua Cogar (G99) is part of a small team that has started a new brand for Carnival Cruise lines: "Fathom."
 It is focused on social impact in the Caribbean region, specifically the Dominican Republic, but also has sails planned to Cuba.
 Cruises depart from Miami and provide activities focused on the environment, education and economic development.
 He lives in Redding, Calif., where he previously, until April 2015, was operations director for Digital Force.

-Tyler Johnson (G99) is visiting assistant professor of history at The Citadel in Charleston,
+Tyler Johnson (G99) is visiting assistant professor of history at The Citadel in Charleston, the world, both in his vocation and as a personal passion.

 Ewert Combats Poverty, Hunger on a Global Scale